Utkrist135/Chess/README.md

 # Chess
-A chess game with a simple engine in Python
+A chess game with a simple engine in Python.
+Check out the master branch